johntoby/terraform-vpc-project/README.md

 This is a continuation of my earlier project on VPCs which was created using clickops.
 Now, I am automating the entire infrastructure using Terraform.

 ## project set up
 I am creating a custom VPC called KCVPC, with 2 subnets - private_subnet & public_subnet.
 Each subnet will house an Ubuntu Instance named ec2_private & ec2_public.
 Other parts of the infrastructure to be created include Internet Gateway (IGW), Route tables (public and private), NAT Gateway, Security groups and NACLs.
 Also, the backend is saved in a remote s3 bucket, and the state is locked in a dynamodb table.
-All these will be created using Infrastructure as Code tool called terraform.
+All these will be created using Infrastructure as Code tool called Terraform.

 To make my terraform code modular, portable and reusable, I will create 8 modules which will be referenced in my main.tf file.
 These modules are:
  - vpc